 For starters, dogs are one of the most common pets that get into toxic foods.
-If you have a dog at your house, it’s essential to ensure they’re not getting into any harmful food items.
-Dogs love to eat almost anything; whether it’s a ball, their leash or even your homework, there’s no denying that they love food.
+If you have a dog at your house, you must ensure they’re not getting into any harmful food items.
+Dogs love to eat almost anything; whether it’s a ball, their leash, or even your homework, there’s no denying that they love food.
 Therefore, it’s essential to keep certain foods out of reach to avoid exposure to anything toxic.
-Chocolate is something you don’t want them to eat because the effects can be life-threatening and irreversible.
+You don’t want them to eat chocolate because the effects can be life-threatening and irreversible.

 What Are The Dangers Of Feeding Your Dog Chocolate?

-There are several different problems associated with dogs who eat chocolate-ranging from mild to severe conditions.
+Several problems are associated with dogs eating chocolate ranging from mild to severe conditions.
 The most common side effect is vomiting due to how the body absorbs two ingredients found within chocolate: caffeine and theobromine.
 These two chemicals can cause a dog’s body to become stimulated and lead to excessive vomiting and diarrhoea, which will require immediate medical attention.

-If your dog continues ingesting chocolate, they run the risk of caffeine poisoning-which can occur when dogs eat an amount that’s more than 100mg per kilogram of their weight.
+If your dog continues ingesting chocolate, they run the risk of caffeine poisoning, which can occur when dogs eat more than 100mg per kilogram of their weight.
 Suppose your dog consumes an excessive amount of chocolate.
 In that case, they will experience hyperactivity and excitement.
 This can last anywhere from half an hour to a few hours until the effects wear off.
-Dogs may also suffer tremors and seizures, which can lead to death if not treated immediately.
+Dogs may also suffer tremors and seizures, leading to death if not treated immediately.
 Additionally, dogs who eat chocolate often show abdominal pain and nausea, leading to an upset stomach.

 One of the most common side effects for dogs who eat chocolate is diarrhoea.
 This can occur in up to one-third of all chocolate poisonings.
 When a dog ingests too much caffeine, it causes its intestines to become hyperactive and move faster than the digestive system.

-Another issue with dogs who eat chocolate is urinary issues such as abnormal urination or even urinary incontinence.
+Another issue with dogs eating chocolate is urinary issues such as abnormal urination or urinary incontinence.
 This occurs because of the way caffeine and theobromine act on your dog’s bladder, making them unable to hold in their urine.
 This may lead to other complications like bladder infections and stones in their urinary tract.

 What Can You Feed A Dog Who Has Eaten Chocolate?